travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ## Building Specific Branches

-Travis CI uses the `.travis.yml` file from the branch specified by the git commit that triggers the build.
-You can tell Travis to build multiple branches using blocklists or safelists.
+Travis CI uses the `.travis.yml` file from the branch containing the git commit that triggers the build.
+Include branches using a safelist, or exclude them using a blocklist.

 ### Safelisting or blocklisting branches